ghostvinay/four-probe-experiment/README.md

 To be able to play the demo1 and demo2 open the environment in google chrome.

 Link for the environment - https://shibu778.github.io/four-probe-experiment/

+Following Improvements are yet to be made -
+1. Making the environment more interactive.
+2. Making the environment compatible to operate from small devices like smartphone and tablet.